-If the organisation does not develop its own information publications, source and use publications that have been developed in partnership with consumers, such as those developed by state and territory health or other government departments, professional associations or external providers.
+Some MPSs and small hospitals may not develop their own publications.
+If this is the case, use publications that have been developed in partnership with consumers, such as those developed by state and territory health departments, professional associations or external providers.
 Publications from other organisations may need to be tested with the local community and adapted.